garrandall/popular-music-data/tracks/conscience-james-darren.md

 'Cause if you're not a gentleman, you're gonna hear from me Oh, yes I will
 Yes, I will
-Oh, yes I will, yes I will, yes I will!!
+Oh, yes I will, yes I will, yes I will!

 I'm just a big bad wolf, I know tonight I'll be looking' so good She'll be a helpless child just like a-Little Red Riding' Hood